ericyoc/3d_printer_sidechannel_poc/README.md

 | **T2** | **Vibration, window equalized to 543 s** | **45.83%**, *p* = 0.023 |
 | T3 | Duration-overlap subset — **control failed** | 60.34% duration-only |

 T1 shows sensor features never correct a duration-only error: the McNemar bottom-left cell is **zero** for every combination.
-T2 is the duration-equalised evidence of geometry-dependent vibration leakage.
+T2 is the duration-equalized evidence of geometry-dependent vibration leakage.
 T3 was inconclusive and is not relied upon.

 ### Per capture configuration and per device